Farouk al-Sharaa: Syrian civil war (2011–2024)

 After the outbreak of the Syrian revolution in 2011, Sharaa was seen as a possible replacement for Assad during a transitional period.
 UN–Arab League Joint Special Representative for Syria Kofi Annan's transition plan included Sharaa as a transitional president until elections were held.

 Sharaa's absence from a July 2012 meeting between Bashar al-Assad and Annan led to reports he was under house arrest or had fled to Jordan.
 However, Sharaa represented Bashar al-Assad at the funerals of three senior officials assassinated on 18 July 2012 in Damascus.

 After the fall of the Assad regime

-Following the fall of the Assad regime in December 2024 and the establishment of the Syrian transitional government former Hay'at Tahrir al-Sham leader Ahmed al-Sharaa, Farouk accepted an invitation from Ahmed to attend a forthcoming national dialogue conference in Damascus.
-However, he later wasn't reported to have participated in the Syrian National Dialogue Conference in February 2025.
+Following the fall of the Assad regime in December 2024 and the establishment of the Syrian transitional government under former Hay'at Tahrir al-Sham leader Ahmed al-Sharaa, Farouk accepted an invitation from al-Sharaa to attend a forthcoming national dialogue conference in Damascus.
+However, he ultimately did not appear among those who took part in the Syrian National Dialogue Conference in February 2025.

 Personal life

-Sharaa is married and has two children.
-He is not related to Hussein al-Sharaa.
+While some reports said that Hussein al-Sharaa and Farouk al-Sharaa are related, this fact is denied by MENA Research Center.
+In August 2025, Hussein said on SyriaTV that the Al-Sharaa family in Daraa, to which former Syrian Vice President Farouk al-Sharaa belongs, has no direct kinship ties, but he pointed to an ancient lineage dating back to the 1930s.

+Works

+In 2015, al-Sharaa published in Arabic his memoirs, titled The Missing Account.